quintel/turbine/README.md

 # => #<Turbine::Node key=:space_heater_chp>
 ```

-It will return nil when the collection is empty:
+It will return nil when the collection is empty, or if no node with the given
+key exists:

 ```ruby
 graph.node(:bob_ross)